palakmangalagrawal/Green-Genesis_071/README.md

  2. Clearer navigation simplifies access to key tools like invoicing and pay bill.
  3. Include real-life success stories to demonstrate practical use cases and boost credibility.
 ### SUGGESTIONS :
-1. Adding more video demos to visually explain featues.
+1. Adding more video demos to visually explain features.
-2. Explore offering a live chat feature to address user queries in real time,
+2. Explore offering a live chat feature to address user queries in real time.
 3. Think About introducing user feedback surveys to gather insights for further improvements.

 ## TEST ARTFACTS